mjtechguy/tech-career-launch-pad/README.md

 If you commit about 10 hours a week for 1-2 years, you can easily make over $100K/yr possibly working remotely.
 Imagine that life.
 Anywhere you have internet and your computer, you can do your job.

 Remote work isn't just "Work From Home".
 It's work while visiting your brother in Ohio.
 It's work from the pool or beach.
 It's work from another country.
+It is dropping your kid off at school, picking them up early and going to get ice cream.
+It is spending more time with family and friends.
 The freedom tech work can provide is immense and well worth giving up little things now for big things later.

 *“The only person you can control is you.
 So focus on making yourself who you want to be: Faster.
 Stronger.
 Smarter.
 More humble.
 Less ego.”* – **Jocko Willink**